 Thinking of getting a bird?

 - Do your background research on the environmental requirements, feeding, behaviour and natural characteristics of your desired species.
 Ensure you have the time and commitment to take on a bird.
 Use multiple resources and references and do not rely on one source of information, particularly on the internet.

 - Invest in the correct equipment and environment for your chosen species.

-- Following purchase have a health check carried out by either Andy or Mark.
+- Following purchase have a health check carried out by one of our exotic vets.

 - Annually we will invite parrot owners to bring their feathered friend for a routine health check where we will, along with invaluable blood sampling, make sure that your avian is in the best possible health.

 - Consider pet insurance.
 Most disease investigations involve laboratory tests, radiography and taking other samples.
 These tests, which are often essential for your pet’s well-being, can be expensive.